joolstorrentecalo/gitlab-foss/doc/user/project/repository/code_suggestions/index.md

    what you want to build.
 Code Generation treats your code comments like chat.
 Your code comments update the `user_instruction`, and then improve the next results you receive.

-As you work, GitLab Duo provides Code Suggestions that use your other open files (within [truncation limits](#truncation-of-file-content)) as extra context.
+As you work, GitLab Duo provides code suggestions that use your other open files (within [truncation limits](#truncation-of-file-content)) as extra context.